Is the Harvest Century a rain or shine event?

 Yes, the 45-, 75-, and 100-mile routes stop at Montinore Estate Vineyards.
 You can taste their wine, and if you decide to buy something, our volunteers will bring it back to the Start/Finish for you to pick up after 2:30pm.
 OLCC regulations say you cannot open it until you get home, but Montinore will also be serving wine at the Start/Finish.

 What form of payment do you accept?

 We accept all major credit cards, check, money orders, or cash.
 You will need a credit card to register online.

 Is there something for my family to do while they wait for me to finish the ride?

 Absolutely!
-We’ll have live music, food, wine tasting and a beer garden available from 12:30pm-5:30pm at the Hillsboro Civic Center.
-Bike First! volunteers will have crafts, face painting and bicycle decorating available.
-WashCo BTC will offer helmet fitting and information about riding in and around Washington County.
-Anyone can participate in the free family ride (or stroll or walk) at 2:oopm.
-They need to sign up online for that or register on-site 1:30pm – 2:00pm.
+We’ll have live music, food, wine tasting, and a beer garden available from 12:30pm-5:30pm at the Hillsboro Civic Center.
+Volunteers will have crafts, face painting, bicycle decorating, etc available for entertainment throughout the day.
+Anyone can participate in the free family ride (or stroll/walk) at 2:oo PM.
+You will need to register ahead of time online or on-site 1:30pm – 2:00pm.

 Are there adapted bikes that my child or I can test ride at the event?

 Yes!
 Thanks to Adventure Without Limits, there will be an adapted cycling clinic starting at 11am at the finish line.
 There will be adaptive bikes to test ride on the actual family route at 2:00 PM.